Welcome!

 Looms were used during the Middle Ages in France, Britain, Germany and other parts of Europe to knit tasseled caps, shawls, petticoats, blankets, stockings, bags, purses, sacks, nets, hammocks and curtains.
 It's believed that the apprentices of Guilds knit the carpet required for their Master on frames (knitting boards) as well.

-I'd like to thank everyone in the knitting community from the Arabs who started it all to all the needle, loom and machine knitters of today for the work you've done in advancing the art of knitting and for your guidance and inspiration in creating this website.
+I'd like to thank everyone in the knitting community — from the Arabs who started it all to today's needle, loom and machine knitters — for the work you've done in advancing the art of knitting and for your guidance and inspiration in creating this website.
 I hope to pass on the same guidance and inspiration to others.

 Types of Looms